Berkeley-CS195/fa23/syllabus.md

 Course staff reserve the right to delete and/or not award credit or dismiss students from seminar for remarks that promote hate speech, trolling, harrassment, discrimination, or defamation.
 Serious offenders will be reported directly to both the CS Department Grievances faculty member ([link](https://eecs.berkeley.edu/resources/students/grievances){:target="\_blank"}) and the University [Center for Student Conduct](https://conduct.berkeley.edu/){:target="\_blank"}.

-## Essays
+## Podcasts

-You will write two short essays (500-1000 words) of varying format in relation to issues discussed in class.
+**Update 9/28** In lieu of the typical essays for this course, this semester you will submit two podcasts of varying format in relation to issues discussed in class.
+Please see the [home page](../) for more details.

-Essays are peer reviewed, which means you will review **three essays** per peer review window, and have each of your essays reviewed by three of your peers.
+Podcasts are peer reviewed, which means you will review **two podcasts** per peer review window, and have each of your podcasts reviewed by two of your peers.

+There will be no essays this semester; furthermore we expect the podcasts to actually take up less time than formulating your thoughts on paper.
+Please do contact us if this is not the case.

 ## Accommodations and Late Policy